sathvikaithala/sathvikaithala.github.io/README.md

 ## Conclusion

 In the few days I spent working on this website, I have learned a lot about web development, design, code etiquette, and troubleshooting.
+I've also gained a new-found sense of confidence in my abilities to tackle projects that I designed on my own.

 <i>Thanks for joining me on this journey, as I learn to use my new skills and work on some interesting projects!</i>